-In November 2021, Sofitel opened the newest five-star hotel in Adelaide, this one being the first truely international brand to do so.
-I’ve been eager to stay ever since, and recently had the opportunity.
-Here is my Sofitel Adelaide review.
+In November 2021, Sofitel opened the newest five-star hotel in Adelaide, this one being the first truly international brand to do so.
+I’ve been eager to stay ever since and recently had the opportunity.
+Here is my Sofitel Adelaide hotel review.

 Have Questions? – Come and join the Facebook Group and ask any questions you may have about travel in South Australia.
 We can provide answers, make further suggestions and update you with the latest information.
 Click here to join now.

 TL;DR?
 Here's the outline

 Sofitel is a French brand known for its luxurious hotels.
 It is part of the Accor group and can be found in 40 countries around the world.
 The new, purpose built hotel in Adelaide is the seventh Sofitel in Australia, opening in November 2021.

 Located on Currie Street in the West End of the city, Sofitel Adelaide is a seven minute walk to the shopping epicentre of Rundle Mall, six minutes to SkyCity, ten minutes to the Adelaide Central Market and twelve minutes to Adelaide Oval.

 It also sits on many on the main bus routes through the city centre, and is less than ten minutes walk from both the train station, the nearest tram stop and the interstate bus terminal.

 The Sofitel offers 251 rooms, ranging from the luxurious Superior rooms, to total indulgence in the Opera Suites.
 It includes facilities such as meeting rooms, pool, gym, sauna, a restaurant/bar and a cafe.